top of page

 From data scarcity to data abundance

 In the last half of the 20th century, the world shifted from the industrial era to the information era.
 The changing of eras is very subtle.
-For those of us who lived through the era change, it is not like there was some official government notice or a “Welcome to the information era” party to usher in the new era.
-It just slowly happened – like a “boil the frog” parable - as innovation accelerates and our cultures' adapt.
-Era changeovers are very backward-looking.
-It is more like a historian observing that so much had changed that they decided to call the late 20th century as when the information era started.
+For those of us who lived through the transition, there was no official notice or “Welcome to the Information Era” celebration.
+It just slowly happened—like the proverbial boiling frog—as innovation accelerated and our culture adapted.
+Era changeovers are always backward-looking, often recognized only after the effects have become historically visible.

 dopamine trade